Takamine (guitar manufacturer): History

 Originally founded in December 1959 by Ozhone, who previously worked at a stringed instrument factory located in the Nagoya region near the "Japanese Alps".
 When Typhoon Vera passed by the region with devastating force, Ozhone lost his job at said factory and relocated to his wife's birthplace: Sakashita, where he founded a guitar workshop there named after himself: "Ozhone Musical Instrument Manufacturing".
 At this point, Takamine consisted of five guitar makers who focused on building classical guitars.

 Having his new shop located at a viewing distance of Mount Takamine mountain, Ozhone was inspired to rename the company "Takamine Musical Instruments Manufacturing Co., Ltd." in May 1962 when the small business started to show signs of growth in the local market, expanding its staff to 30.

 In 1965, the company grew again its size, now to 60 employees, expanding manufacturing lines to accommodate mandolins.
 At the time in Japan, guitar playing and folk music were becoming increasingly popular, which prompted Takamine to focus on meeting the immediate domestic demand.
 The year 1968 saw the arrival of the master luthier Mass Hirade as chief developer and production manager; the innovator was responsible for massive improvements in design and manufacturing processes.
 Other key figures at Takamine during these years include experienced craftsman Mitsuo Furui and Mituyasu Ohno, who headed the sales team and worked on the design and product portfolio.
 Ohno would later serve as the company's Senior Director.

 At this point, while Takamine mostly aimed to serve the domestic Japanese market, the company went through the end of a short period as an overseas builder for American builder Martin (See section below), after which the decision was made to establish itself as an independent brand in the United States, strengthening the "Takamine" brand.

 In 1970, Hirade became Takamine’s president and during his 6-year tenure, worked to realize his vision of expanding the company’s audience to a wider international market.
-By the early 1970s, Takamine partnered with American distributor KMCMusicorp (then named Karman Music), broadening Takamine's overseas reach.
+By the early 1970s, Takamine partnered with American distributor KMCMusicorp (then named Kaman Music), broadening Takamine's overseas reach.
 In 1977, guitarist Glenn Frey of Eagles famously used an EF400S 12-string model to record the iconic intro to the song "Hotel California", which instantly became one of the band's biggest hits.
 Ichiro Katayama would serve as Takamine's next president after Hirade.